-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018 will remain in UK Law following Brexit.
-The current legislation, Data Protection Act, is out of date and has needed updating following the impact of technological innovations over the last 20 years.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018 will remain in UK Law following Brexit.
+The new UK legislation, Data Protection Act 2018, became law on 23rd May 2018 and was in need of updating especially following the impact of technological innovations over the last 20 years.

-Essentially, the changes will require all organisations to consider how the regulations affect them or whether they do not apply, the latter cannot be assumed and the reasons why demonstrated if required.
+Essentially, the changes require all organisations to consider how the regulations affect them.

-There will be some very specific actions required such as: - reviewing the consent you hold to use personal data as this may need renewing; making sure you know the personal data you hold and where it is; and having a breach incident plan in place – just in case.
+There are some very specific actions required such as: - reviewing the consent you hold to use personal data as this may need renewing; making sure you know the personal data you hold and where it is; and, in particular, ensuring that you have all the necessary policies developed and in use.

-Take a look at our online GDPR Handbook as a way of getting your business or organisation ready for GDPR - click here.
+Take a look at our online GDPR Handbook as a way of recording and demonstrating how your business complies GDPR and the new DPA2018 - click here.

 Data mapping is a key task in the preparation for GDPR and will help identify the Personal Data being handled by an organisation; how it flows, and is stored, within existing processes; and if it is shared with third parties.
 Once completed, the map will highlight the GDPR issues that need to be dealt with such as: - why the data is held (lawful basis); what is processed (minimisation); how is stored (integrity and storage limitation); as well as the identification of the risks associated with the data.
 The image below is a simple visual example.